Watch this episode on YouTube:

 I’ve moved around a lot, and I think a utility company is still holding a deposit from several years ago.
 I remember you mentioned something about tracking this money down, but I forgot who to contact.
 The company, of course, doesn’t exist anymore, (they merged so many times!) so maybe I’m out of luck?
 Can you help?

 Ah yes!
 The fun of tracking down unclaimed property!
-I remember I first heard about this process from a friend of mine several years back.
+I remember I first heard about this process from a friend of mine sometime around 2007.
 She told me she had received notice from a company trying to track her down and give her “unclaimed money” from New York State.
 Immediately, my “scam” flags started going off and I began interrogating her:

 Who is this company?